Control Plane Projects

 • project-template-ssh (git@github.com:upbound/project-template.git)

-For more information, review the [CLI reference documentation]((/reference/cli/command-reference/)
+For more information, review the CLI reference documentation

 Create a project GitHub action

-The Up-Project-Action GitHub Action is the recommended CI integration workflow for your project.
-The Up-Project-Action installs the up CLI tool, authenticate with Upbound using a personal access token, build the control plane project, and conditionally push to the Upbound Marketplace if you are working on your main branch.
+The action-up-project GitHub Action is the recommended CI integration workflow for your project.
+The action-up installs the up CLI tool, authenticate with Upbound using a personal access token, build the control plane project, and conditionally push to the Upbound Marketplace if you are working on your main branch.

 Add the following action to your workflow to automatically build and push your control plane projects.